-As at 31 March 2021 the total Usable Reserves Balance is £47.7m (£29.9m at 31 March 2020) a net increase of £17.8m during the year.
+As at 31 March 2021 the total Usable Reserves Balance is £48.3m (£30.1m at 31 March 2020) a net increase of £18.2m during the year.
 The net increase, as can be seen from the chart below, can mainly be attributed to an increase in Earmarked balances which have increased by £17.1m, specifically £15.7m COVID-19 funding has been earmarked to support the 2021/22 budget.
-There have been increases of £0.4m in both the Plant & Vehicles Renewals Fund and the Corporate Property Repairs and Renewals Fund.
+There have been increases of £0.7m in the Plant & Vehicles Renewals Fund and £0.4m in the Corporate Property Repairs and Renewals Fund.
 The remaining reserves all have smaller off-setting balance movements.